 Build trust with targeted strategies

-Case investigation and contact tracing (CICT) is an important tool for controlling the spread of COVID-19.
+Case investigation and contact tracing (CICT) is an important tool for controlling the spread of infectious diseases.
 CICT among RIM communities may be improved through strategies and approaches that are tailored to working with these groups.
 By embracing community engagement and partnerships, and taking into account cultural and linguistic considerations, you can ensure your CICT efforts are successful.

 Promising Practices are strategies, approaches, or programs that have anecdotally shown to have a positive impact in some local settings, however, there is not yet enough research-based evidence to certify as a best practice.